 Whether you're passionate about gaming and aspire to demonstrate that you can not only enjoy playing games but also earn from them, or if you're simply looking to pivot your career towards more engaging and fulfilling pursuits, the role of a 'game analyst' could be your ideal pathway.

-If you give a literal definition, then a game analyst is just a person who plays the role of an analyst in a game project.
-But if you look at that person from the point of view of what they are doing, the definition can be more narrow and more clear, for example:
+If we provide a literal definition, a game analyst is essentially a person who assumes the role of an analyst within a game project.
+However, if we delve into what this person does, the definition becomes more refined and explicit.
+For instance: